Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating: A. Numerical Model

 In this work, we employ the pseudospectral code used in Refs.~\cite{Polietal14, SkinCho21, Choetal21} to simulate the atmospheric dynamics of tidally synchronized hot-exoplanets, \hd\ and {\wasp}.
 In this section, we provide additional technical information pertaining to the simulations.
 More details are given in Refs.~\citep{Polietal14, SkinCho21}.
 The code solves the hydrostatic primitive equations in vorticity--divergence--potential temperature form \citep{Scott2004BOB:Guide} using pressure $p$ as the vertical coordinate.
 The equations governing the dynamics are integrated on a sphere providing natural boundary conditions in the horizontal ($\lambda, \phi$) directions (where $\lambda$ is the longitude and $\phi$ is the latitude).
 In the vertical direction, we employ the free-slip condition (i.e., ${\rm D} p / {\rm D} t = 0$, where $\mathrm{D}/\mathrm{Dt}$ is the material derivative) at the top and bottom $p$-surfaces.

-The initial condition and thermal forcing employed in the simulations are the same as in previous works \cite{Choetal15, SkinCho20, SkinCho21}.
-The flow is forced with a Newtonian relaxation scheme \cite{salby1996}, which drags the temperature distribution to a specified equilibrium temperature distribution.
-The peak dayside and nightside values as well as the terminator values, all as functions of $p$, are as shown in Fig.~2 of the main text.
-These profiles are based on radiative transfer calculations of {\wasp} \footnote{Changeat, Q. (private comm.)} and {\hd} \cite{Showetal09}.
+The initial condition and thermal forcing employed in the \hd\ simulations are the same as in previous works \cite{Choetal15, SkinCho21, SkinCho22}.
+The flow is forced with a Newtonian relaxation scheme \cite{Salby1996}, which relaxes the terminator temperature distribution (given by the average of the substellar and antistellar equilibrium temperatures) to the specified equilibrium temperature distribution.
+The substellar, antistellar, and terminator profiles, all as functions of $p$, are as shown in Fig.~2 of the main text.
+These profiles are derived from radiative transfer calculations of {\wasp} \footnote{Changeat, Q. (private comm.)} and {\hd} \cite{Showetal09}.
+The timescale for radiative cooling $\tau_{\rm rad}(p)$ is computed from for each of the terminator profiles following \cite{Choetal08}; $\tau_{\rm rad}(p)$ ranges from $\mathcal{O}(10^6~\!{\rm s})$ at $p = 10^6$ Pa to $\mathcal{O}(10^4~\!{\rm s})$ at $p = 10^3$ Pa.
+We have verified that the profiles we use are stably stratified by computing the Brunt-V\"ais\"al\"a frequency $\mathcal{N}$ and confirmed that $\mathcal{N}^2 > 0$ throughout the simulation domain.